 - Listening is one of the most important skills in engagement and it is easily the most important for being a mentor.
 Two-way communications and two-way listening are key to building rapport, understanding each other’s perspectives and being able to go deep in peeling back the onion on particular topics.

 As an IAP2 trainer, and now mentor, I have always benefitted from being able to work and learn from other passionate professionals.
-In 2019 and 2020, stay tuned as Delaney + Associates is working on a mentorship program for those who have taken the IAP2 Foundations course.
+In 2019 and 2020, stay tuned as Engage Delaney is working on a mentorship program for those who have taken the IAP2 Foundations course.
 We believe there is a strong desire for professionals to take their learning to the next level and to apply their skills and we can’t wait to take this journey with them.